 - What option requires the least amount upfront?

-- What will cost me less over time?
+- What option will cost me less over the life of the loan?

-- Which loan type is suitable for my credit score?
+- Which loan type is suitable for my credit history?

 - How does my income affect the products for which I’m eligible?

-Conventional loans are the go-to choice for many home buyers today.
-They offer great rates, many down payment options, and flexible terms.
+Conventional loans are the most common type of home loan for many borrowers today.
+They offer competitive rates, many down payment options, and flexible terms.

-Many conventional loans are often known as “conforming loans” because they conform to standards set by Fannie/Freddie.
-All that means for you, though, is that most lenders across the country offer these loans.
-Banks, credit unions, and mortgage companies in nearly every U.S. city are able to offer these loans, which offer the following advantages:
+Many conventional loans are known as “conforming loans” because they conform to standards set by Fannie Mae and Freddie Mac.
+What this means for you is that most lenders across the country offer these loans.
+Banks, credit unions, and mortgage companies in nearly every U.S. city are able to offer conforming mortgages.

 - Down payments as low as 3%

-- Unlike FHA, mortgage insurance is cancelable with 20% home equity
+- Private mortgage insurance (PMI) can be canceled with 20% home equity

 - 3.5% down payment requirement

-- Down payment gifts can cover 100% of the down payment and closing costs
+- Down payment gifts and/or down payment assistance can cover 100% of the down payment and closing costs

 - Lenient income qualification